Most common problems

 The best way to deal with a bully is make them feel small.
 There's lots of videos on YouTube that help, they sound off but there's no harm in trying

-They got these teachings from me "if your having problems, write down your feelings"
+They got these teachings from me if your having problems, write down your feelings

 Drugs

-You could do re wiring, start to re-phrase your sentences for example, I'm stopping or I'm being clean, if your having cravings just talk yourself out (the 12 step program.)
+start to re-phrase your sentences for example, I'm stopping or I'm being clean, if your having cravings just talk yourself out (the 12 step program.)
 Some people are being dragged back in.
 Its because its to powerful

 Sex